jensmoes/Niffler/README.md

 Put the files in a folder named Niffler in the automation/modules or userModules directory and restart your Z-Way server: sudo /etc/init.d/z-way-server restart
+Then add the devices you wish to Niffle to the module/app from the UI.